 You can send a quick email or a thank you note that says something along the lines of: “Thank you so much for referring/introducing me to [hiring manager’s name]!
 I really appreciate your assistance, as well as your confidence in me.
 I’ll be sure to keep you posted on my progress!”
 If your connection is a good friend, call them up, or invite them out to coffee or lunch as a sign of your appreciation.

 If you do end up getting the job, Schaffer and Dezell both say that sending a small gift — like a Starbucks gift card — can be a nice way to thank your connection.
 And don’t worry too much about whether to snail mail or email your token of thanks.
 “The method of delivery is not as important as actually [saying thank you] and doing it in a timely fashion,” Schaffer says.
 So whether it’s a handwritten Hallmark card or a thoughtfully-crafted letter via email, pick one that works for you and make sure to get it done as soon as you can!

 Not only is it important to say thank you, but gestures like this can go a long way and strengthen the connection for the future.
 “If they introduce you once to someone of influence, who knows when they’ll make another introduction for you?” says Schaffer.

 Your network is a vital aspect of the job hunt, and sometimes, asking someone to put in a good word for you can pay off in a big way.
-Even if your first connection says no, don’t stop the search — always be on the lookout for potential connections, including in places and industries you wouldn’t normally expect.
-Keep your chin up and keep looking until you find someone who is willing to help.
-And if he or she asks you to put in a good word in the future, or any other request, be sure to return the favor!
+Even if your first connection says no, don’t stop the search — always be on the lookout for potential relationships, including in places and industries you wouldn’t normally expect.
+Keep your chin up and keep looking until you find someone willing to help.
+And if they ask you to put in a good word in the future, or any other request, be sure to return the favor!